 Other than this one issue, the Traverse 60 is a great multi-day internal frame backpacking pack that has plenty of storage and pockets to organize your overnight backpacking gear.
 It’s durably made with 300d recycled ripstop nylon and has an adjustable length torso, so you get a more precise fit than most fixed-length backpacks.
 The Traverse 60 is also available in four sizes, including long hip belt lengths which makes it accessible to people of all shapes and sizes.

 But the thing that makes the Traverse 60 unique is the ability to move around the compression straps (REI calls them Pack Mod straps, also sold separately, so you can attach all kinds of gear to the exterior of the pack.
 That is a really great idea that makes the Traverse 60 an exceptional value and distinguishes it from other packs from the likes of Osprey, Gregory, and Deuter.

 It’s ironic that REI didn’t use the packmod concept to implement the sternum strap on the Traverse 60.
 That would have avoided this entire issue.

 Disclosure: REI donated this backpack for reviewSectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.